 #1 – I wish he would have written our babies a note when they were born and added to it each year

 For all the things I regret not knowing or doing before my husband’s death in 2009, what I don’t regret is my decision to live a full and amazing life after his death.
 I’ve promised my kids that we will live his bucket list, never miss an adventure, and laugh with all the joy and happiness we can find.
-I can’t go back and change the past but I can learn from my mistakes and I can make sure live each day beautifully in the moment!
+I can’t go back and change the past but I can learn from my mistakes, and I can make sure live each day beautifully at the moment!